 Manisha Kairaly (Molly) has over a decade of experience in promoting organic farming, traditional food systems, rural entrepreneurship, awareness building and community engagement, sustainability and conservation at the grassroots.
 Her expertise lies in the sphere of agrobiodiversity, regenerative practices and sustainable design.
 Her research areas are the innumerable interconnections between food, craft and ecology.
 She is alumni of the ALGOA Leadership Course in Organic Agriculture as well as IFOAM Asia’s Training of Trainers.

 Siddharth Rao is a conservation biologist and development practitioner.
-Siddharth holds a master’s degree in Ecology and has over nineteen years of experience working in various capacities spanning conservation practice, wildlife research and media.
+Siddharth holds a master’s degree in Ecology and has over twenty years of experience working in various capacities spanning conservation practice, wildlife research and media.
 His work focuses on restoration ecology, community led conservation, environmental justice, carnivore ecology, herpetology, markets for conservation and conservation outreach and education.
 Siddharth is a 2015 Kinship Conservation Fellow.

 As a tropical ecologist Sreekar is interested in matrix management and habitat creation - and ultimately in questions such as where and how we maintain biodiversity in production landscapes, and the effects of biodiversity in the provision of ecosystem services.
 He uses field experiments and analytical methods to understand habitat use, movement ecology and ecosystem services of the study subjects.
 Most of his work uses birds, and herptiles as a model system.